 The Overland Telegraph Line connected Australia to the world and has been celebrated as a great technological achievement.
 But the people who belong to this Country — including Kaytetye and Warumungu people — have another story to tell.

 The Truth About the Telegraph is a groundbreaking short film and truth-telling project, produced by GARUWA and directed by Kieran Mpetyane Satour (Baloch, Gurindji/Malngin, Pertame Arrernte and Worimi).
 It reveals the profound impacts of the Overland Telegraph Line (OTL) on First Nations peoples in Central Australia, through the voices of the Kaytetye and Warumungu communities.
 Featuring storytellers Tommy “Walkabout” Jangala (Kaytetye), Carol Ngalyerre Thompson (Kaytetye), Ross Jakamarra Williams (Warumungu), and Joseph Jungarayi Williams (Warumungu), the film is a story of displacement, resilience, and enduring connection to Country.
-Join this free webinar featuring the film's director in conversation with storytellers including Joseph Jungarayi Williams (Warumungu) and special guests.
-You'll then be treated to a screening of the film, followed by a Q&A with the panel.

 The Truth About the Telegraph